nazimboudeffa/gfn-faq/TROUBLESHOOTING-FPS.md

 Check your speedtest otherwise it's the ISP

-Check the GFN Telemetry and let it on auto
+Check the GFN Telemetry and let it on auto otherwise put it on 10Mbps

 If nothing works turn down your settings